STOmics/SAW/README.md

     --runThreadN 12
 Then you should get the mask file from our website through the slide number(SN)
 ```
-For more information in /doc
+For more information, refer to "script/pre_buildIndexedRef"

 ###   Main : Running the entire workflow
 Using the stereoRun_singleLane_v4.1.0.sh or stereoRun_multiLane_v4.1.0.sh to run whole workflow.

 ####    Run stereoRun_singleLane_v4.1.0.sh bash script
-If only one lane sequencing data was given, run the stereoRun_singleLane_v4.1.0.sh bash script as follows:
+If only one lane sequencing data was given, run the stereoRun_singleLane_v4.1.0.sh bash script as the following:
 ```
 ulimit -n 10240
 dataDir=/Full/Path/Of/Input/File